Questions about the SOOF lift blepharoplasty

 Blepharoplasty is eyelid surgery.
 It’s usually performed for cosmetic reasons, to make the eyes look younger by removing wrinkles and puffiness, and is often done along with other procedures to make the face look younger.

-What is the difference between a SOOF lift blepharoplasty and regular lower eyelid procedure?
+What is the difference between a SOOF lift blepharoplasty and a regular lower eyelid procedure?

 In an open lower lid blepharoplasty the surgeon makes an incision under the eyelashes of the lower lid, lifts the skin and muscle and takes the suborbicularis oculi fat out completely.
 The trouble with this approach is that the missing deposit of fat makes the lower eyelid and tear trough look hollow.
 Sometimes it’s replaced by fat taken from a different part of the body, but if the new fat is too heavy it can cause the lower lid to pull away from the eyeball.